Using Environment Variables in Functions

 # Get the environment variable named 'API_KEY'

-api_key = context.env.get("API_KEY")
+api_key = env.get("API_KEY")

 if not api_key: